I’m always up for a fun repurpose project and today’s post is just that. I’m sharing how to take a work apron and make it into a zippered pouch.

-It’s no secret I like to build but equally I like to sew too.
-Recently I made a quick trip to The Home Depot headquarters in Atlanta for the DIY Workshop kick off and amongst all the goodies they gave us was this work apron:
+It’s no secret I like to build things but I equally like to sew, especially in the colder months when I can stay warm and cozy inside.
+Awhile back I made a quick trip to The Home Depot headquarters in Atlanta for the DIY Workshop kick off and amongst all the goodies they gave us was this work apron:

-Super functional and lightweight, it’s great for woodworking, gardening, etc but I got to thinking the canvas would make an awesome zippered pouch.
-These work aprons are available at The Home Depot for an extremely economical .77 cents each so I bought a few more and made some pouches:
+Super functional and lightweight, it’s great for woodworking, gardening, crafting and more but I got to thinking the canvas would make an awesome zippered pouch.
+These inexpensive work aprons are available at The Home Depot so I bought a few more and made some zippered pouches.

-The apron already has 2 pockets so the exterior of the pouch conveniently now has 4 pockets (2 in front and 2 in back).
+The apron already has two pockets so once you make it into a pouch the exterior of the pouch conveniently has four pockets (2 in front and 2 in back).

-I lined the pouches with orange and white polka dot cotton fabric.
+In keeping with The Home Depot orange color I opted to line the pouches with orange and white polka dot cotton fabric.

 - work apron